Examining Calvinism by the Light of Scripture

 Limited Atonement and Universal Provision: For Whom Did Christ Die?

-What Is Limited Atonement?
 Limited atonement — also called particular redemption or definite atonement — is the third point of the Calvinist TULIP.
-A fair definition, one informed Calvinists would…
+A fair……

 Hebrews 6:4-6: Were These Genuine Believers?